UPSC Civil Service Exam: Everything to Know about the Indian Civil Service Exam

 |Paper III (General Studies II)||Governance, Constitution, Polity, Social Justice and International relations||250||3 Hours|

 Candidates who clear the Written Examination (Written) are called for the final stage of selection. i.e. Personal Interview.
-The personal Interview is worth 275 Marks which tests candidate’s communication skills, decision-making ability, and quick thinking.
+The personal Interview is worth 275 Marks which tests a candidate’s communication skills, decision-making ability, and quick thinking.
 With the Personal Interview, the main examination (written and interview) is worth 2025 marks overall.
+It is important to get good interview marks in UPSC to crack it finally.

 The number of vacancies varies every year.
 UPSC discloses the available no. of vacancies for the current year.
 If we consider the comprehensiveness of the syllabus, the exam appears to be quite tough to crack.
 But, it becomes tougher, the moment we consider the competition for a limited number of posts.
 The most prime element that will help you to sail through is the fire and the passion within you.
 So, take the first step and start your journey!!